-Analysis of the Poem « Mirror » by Sylvia Plath: Diving into the Troubled Waters of the Looking-Glass
+Analysis of the Poem Mirror by Sylvia Plath: Plunging into the Troubled Water of the Looking-Glass

 Sylvia Plath was a twentieth century American writer and poet, born in 1932.
 She committed suicide in 1963 at the age of 29 years old.
 She is generally labelled as a « Confessional Poet » as its poetry depicts her personal states of mind, emotions and pains, imbued with « unconsciousness material ».

 The Figure of the Gentleman in 19th century Victorian England : The re-Fashioning of a Manhood Ideal